 - Participate in the negotiation or the making of any contract between the College and any business entity in which the board member has a financial interest, either directly or indirectly;

 - Represent a private interest in any action or proceeding before the Governing Board;

 - Request or receive any money, thing of value or promise thereof, that is conditioned upon or given in exchange for performance or promised performance of an official act, with the exception of the taxable meeting per diem provided for elected Board Members, and reimbursement for travel on behalf of the college;

 - Render any commercial service to the College on a commission basis;

 - Serve on any College evaluation committee for proposals or bids without disclosing any potential conflict of interest prior to the start of committee business.

-- Compensation includes direct or indirect remuneration as well as gifts or favors that are not insubstantial.
-Compensation does not include the taxable meeting per diem provided for elected Board Members, or reimbursement for travel on behalf of the college authorized under NMSA 1978, Section 10-8-4.
+Direct or indirect remuneration as well as gifts or favors that are not insubstantial.
+(This is other than the per diem authorized in NMSA 1978 Section 10-8-4).

-6. Honoraria – Gifts given by way of honoring or paying respect to someone or something; a (voluntary) fee for professional services which are rendered nominally without charge.
+Gifts given by way of honoring or paying respect to someone or something; spec. a (voluntary) fee for professional services which are rendered nominally without charge.